Canadian Broadcasting Corp v Canada (Labour Relations Board): Background

 Dale Goldhawk was a host of CBC Radio's Cross Country Checkup and president of the Alliance of Canadian Cinema, Television and Radio Artists (ACTRA).
 During the federal election, Goldhawk was an outspoken opponent of the North American Free Trade Agreement and free trade.
 He wrote an article in the union's newspaper that was highly critical of free trade.
 The Canadian Broadcasting Corporation (CBC) found his conduct unacceptable as he was both a host and president.
 The CBC asked that he chose either to leave one of his two positions.
 He chose to step down as president and remain a host.

 The union filed a complaint against the CBC for interference with the administration of the union's business which was prohibited under the Canada Labour Code.
 The board considered the issue of whether Goldhawk's conduct was protected by the code.
 They found that it was and that the CBC violated the code.
 It was reasoned that the article was directed at the union and so was protected under the code.

 The Federal Court of Appeal held that the standard of review was patent unreasonableness and found that on the facts the board decision was not patently unreasonable.

 The issue before the Supreme Court was the decision of the board was a question of jurisdiction, which would set a standard of review of correctness, and whether a different standard of review should be applied to external statutes such as the Canada Labour Code.

 Decision of the court

-The Supreme Court of Canada’s decision in Canadian Broadcasting Corp. v.
-Canada (Labour Relations Board) focused on the applicable standard of judicial review.
-The CBC challenged the Labour Relations Board’s finding, arguing that it had acted within its rights by requiring Goldhawk to choose between his CBC role and his union presidency.
-The central issue was whether the Labour Relations Board's interpretation of the Canada Labour Code constituted a jurisdictional question that required a standard of review of "correctness," as opposed to "patent unreasonableness."